wpdk/wpdk/doc/wsl.md

 wsl --set-default-version 2
 ~~~

-It is recommended that the version of a distribution be verified after installation with:
+If WSL2 is supported, it is recommended that the version of the distribution is verified after installation with:

 ~~~{.sh}
 wsl -l -v